Janneh leads Saint Peter’s against Siena after 26-point game - WTOP News

 BOTTOM LINE: Saint Peter’s faces Siena after Fatmata Janneh scored 26 points in Saint Peter’s 79-59 loss to the Mount St. Mary’s Mountaineers.

-The Peacocks are 5-2 in home games.
-Saint Peter’s is eighth in the MAAC with 12.3 assists per game led by Louella Allana averaging 6.1.
+The Peacocks have gone 5-2 at home.
+Saint Peter’s has a 1-0 record in one-possession games.

-The Saints are 7-4 against MAAC opponents.
-Siena ranks third in the MAAC with 13.8 assists per game led by Ahniysha Jackson averaging 3.0.
+The Saints are 7-4 against conference opponents.
+Siena is 3-5 against opponents with a winning record.

 Saint Peter’s is shooting 35.4% from the field this season, 7.3 percentage points lower than the 42.7% Siena allows to opponents.
-Siena averages 6.0 made 3-pointers per game this season, 1.0 fewer made shot on average than the 7.0 per game Saint Peter’s allows.
+Siena scores 5.7 more points per game (65.2) than Saint Peter’s gives up to opponents (59.5).

-The Peacocks and Saints face off Thursday for the first time in MAAC play this season.
+The Peacocks and Saints match up Thursday for the first time in MAAC play this season.

-Teresa Seppala is scoring 18.2 points per game and averaging 6.0 rebounds for the Saints.
-Jackson is averaging 13.5 points and 1.8 rebounds over the last 10 games.
+Teresa Seppala is averaging 18.2 points, six rebounds and 1.8 steals for the Saints.
+Ahniysha Jackson is averaging 13.5 points over the last 10 games.

 LAST 10 GAMES: Peacocks: 4-6, averaging 53.8 points, 32.4 rebounds, 13.2 assists, 7.2 steals and 1.1 blocks per game while shooting 35.8% from the field.
 Their opponents have averaged 56.7 points per game.